STAMP-project/pitest-descartes/README.md

   - a reporting extension designed for Descartes that generates a JSON file with information about pseudo and partially tested methods.
 To use just set `METHOD` as report format for PIT.
   - Descartes can generate a human readable report containing only the list of methods with testing issues by using the `ISSUES` format.

+For more details on how to use and configure these reporting extensions please check section: ["Running Descartes on your project"](#running-descartes-on-your-project).

 ## Running Descartes on your project

 Stable releases of Descartes are available from Maven Central.